CIS4301-InvestorHub-Group14/Investor-Hub/README.md

 `conda create --name myenv python=3.12`
 Activate the virtual environment with `conda activate myenv`

-If you are using PyCharm, you can create
+If you are using PyCharm, you can create a Django project where you can select your own python interpreter.